Get a free no obligation quote & instant decision

 Bridging loans: key facts

-• Bridging loans are often repaid via selling the property or remortgaging (known as the exit strategy).
+• Bridging loans are usually repaid by selling a property or remortgaging (your exit strategy).

 What is a bridging loan?

-• Bridging loans in the UK are commonly used by people wanting to continue with a purchase if they’ve got problems with their sale: the Bridging Trends report for 2025 Q3 showed 18% of bridging loans were used to prevent a chain break.
+• Bridging loans are commonly used if you’re buying a new home before selling your current one or if your property chain breaks down.
+The Bridging Trends report for Q3 2025 found 18% of bridging loans were used to prevent a chain break.

-• Other uses of bridging loans include if you’re buying a house at auction and need funds fast or if you’re a Buy to Let investor and you’re purchasing a property that needs to be renovated before you can take out a traditional mortgage.
+• Other common uses include if you’re buying a house at auction or purchasing an unmortgageable property that needs renovating before you can take out a traditional mortgage.

 What can bridging loans be used for?

-• You are buying an auction property and need to raise funds quickly.
+• Buying an auction property and needing to raise funds quickly.
 See our guide on getting a mortgage on an auction property which explains your options.

-• If you want to downsize.
-By taking out a bridging loan to fund your new purchase, you’ll have longer to sell your current home so you may be able to achieve a higher sale price.
-It also removes the stress of having to buy and sell at the same time.
+• You want to downsize.
+By taking out a bridging loan to fund your new purchase, it means you won’t need to buy and sell at the same time.

-• When buying a property that is unmortgageable.
-Your plan is to make it habitable or lettable so a traditional mortgage can eventually be arranged.
+• Buying an unmortgageable property that you plan to make habitable so a traditional mortgage can later be arranged.

 • If you’re buying land, it could help cover the cost of the land and building work of the property while you apply for a mortgage.